raorugan/data-driven-AI-workshop/README.md

 If you cannot generate a search query, return just the number 0.
 ```

+## Adding Cosmos DB support

+See [Enroll in the Vector Search Preview Feature](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/vector-search#enroll-in-the-vector-search-preview-feature) for details on how to enable the Vector Search feature in Cosmos DB.

 ## Uploading images

 ### Azurite Storage Emulator